SEATTLE CARES MENTORING MOVEMENT history

 July 5, 2008 | Seattle CARES Mentoring Movement hosts its first mentor recruitment rally at the Skyway United Methodist Church, with Susan Taylor in attendance.The goal is to recruit prospective mentors for youths aged 6-18 who are at high risk of forfeiting their futures because of school failure and dropping out, teen pregnancy, HIV/AIDS, alcohol and drugs, gang involvement, violence, incapacitating injury or death,or incarceration.
 The rally offers prospective mentors an opportunity to meet representatives of several mentoring organizations in King County as they learn about their programs and the youth they serve. |

-June 3 2008 | The first Seattle CARES Mentoring Movement steering committee meets to begin building the mentoring movement.
-The meeting was well-attended and the organization is encouraged by the community’s participation.
-King County Councilman Larry Gossett adds advice and guidance as he facilitates the steering committee meeting.
-Local organizations and affiliates that join and endorse the mentoring movement include: The 4C Coalition with its local affiliates; A. Philip Randolph Institute; CASA; Casey Family Programs; DSHS; King County; King County Superior Court; The Links Inc.; M. L. King County Labor Unions Urban League of Metropolitan Seattle; United Way; and Washington State Mentors.
-Elected officials supporting the effort are Lieutenant Governor Brad Owen and Councilman Gossett. |
+June 3 2008 | The first Seattle CARES Mentoring Movement steering committee meets, facilitated by County Councilman Larry Gossett.
+Local organizations and affiliates that join and endorse the mentoring movement include:The 4C Coalition with its local affiliates, A. Philip Randolph Institute, CASA, Casey Family Programs, DSHS, King County, King County Superior Court, The Links Inc., M. L. King County Labor Unions Urban League of Metropolitan Seattle, United Way and Washington State Mentors.
+The effort is fully supported by Lt.
+Governor Brad Owen and Councilman Gossett. |

-March 26, 2008 | An exciting and successful launch of Seattle CARES Mentoring Movement.
+March 26 2008 | An exciting and successful launch of Seattle CARES Mentoring Movement.
 Susan L. Taylor and Thomas Dortch travel to Seattle to be present at the event. |

 2008 | National CARES Mentoring Movement learns that while 3 million children are being mentored nationwide, 15 million remain in need.
 CARES begins developing a group-mentoring model to support the millions who are harmed by poverty and neglect, exposed to violence and attending ill-equipped schools. |

-2006 | National CARES Mentoring Movement is founded in the aftermath of Hurricane Katrina, but initially called Essence CARES while its director Susan L. Taylor serves as editor-in-chief of Essence Magazine. |
+2006 | National CARES Mentoring Movement is founded in the aftermath of Hurricane Katrina but initially called Essence CARES while its director, Susan L. Taylor, serves as editor-in-chief of Essence Magazine. |